-James Taneti, jtaneti@upsem.edu, (804) 278-4350 Elisabeth Elliott, eelliott@upsem.edu, (804) 278-4231
+James Taneti, jtaneti@upsem.edu, (804) 278-4350 International Student Advisor, (804) 278-4231

-All international students are required to attend a Language and Cultural Immersion program on the Richmond campus in August immediately preceding matriculation.
+All international students are required to attend International Student Orientation on the Richmond campus in August immediately preceding matriculation.
 The focus of the program covers the knowledge and skills that international students will need to flourish in the seminary's academic programs.
 The curriculum will include a variety of tasks and activities-communicative and interactive, academic and cultural-with a strong emphasis on written work.
-For questions, please contact Elisabeth Elliott.
+For questions, please contact the International Student Advisor.